plblum/jivs/docs/Learning_Jivs/Presentation/Accessible_Client_Validation_UI.md

 Severity-aware announcement behavior should inspect the individual `IssueFound` objects.
 Do not assume every Severe issue should interrupt the user; the appropriate behavior also depends on when and how the issue appeared.

 A live region is not required for every Field Error Display.
-Avoid creating repeated or competing announcements when focus movement, `aria-errormessage`, a Validation Summary, or a UI-library component already communicates the same information.
+Avoid creating repeated or competing announcements when focus movement, `aria-errormessage`, a Validation Summary widget, or a UI-library component already communicates the same information.

 ## Required Indicator Accessibility